Yuxuan-Liu-Eason/Kaggle-Store-Sales-Forecasting/README.md

 https://www.kaggle.com/vicsuperman/prediction-of-music-genre

-This is a share of my solution for the above competition on Kaggle.
+This is a share of my solution for the above competition on Kaggle (40/860 on leaderboard).
 The goal is to use holiday, oil price and promotion information to predict future sales.

 ## EDA